 Because such conventions are not linked to compilation or execution errors they can remain unnoticed.
-They are not used uniformly over the system and occurrences of the old form will still be found and even introduced years after the first decision was taken [9].
+They are not used uniformly over the system and occurrences of the old form will still be found and even introduced years after the first decision was taken (Hora et al., 2013).
 In this case, the benefits of the new convention, which are often to free the maintainers from unneeded cognitive burden, are lost over a large part of the system.
 It will increase maintenance difficulty as the unaware maintainers are left wondering why in some cases one convention is used whether in other cases it is another convention.
-On the other hand, we give example (in Section 5.1) where the fact that a change in convention is not uniformly applied is actually very meaningful because it points to different usage scenarii.
+On the other hand, we give example (in Section 5.1) where the fact that a change in convention is not uniformly applied is actually very meaningful because it points to different usage scenario.

-One proposed solution to help in this case, is to use static analysis tools, such as PMD [4], FindBugs [12], or SmallLint [28] with rules that will check and highlight the occurrences of the old convention.
-These tools come with a set of generic rules, such as the Double(double) example above (taken from FindBugs rules1), but they cannot answer to system-specific needs, which are more likely to be noticed by developers [8, 26].
+One proposed solution to help in this case is to use static analysis tools, such as PMD (Copeland, 2005), FindBugs (Hovemeyer and Pugh, 2004), or SmallLint (Roberts et al., 1997) with rules that will check and highlight the occurrences of the old convention.
+These tools come with a set of generic rules, such as the Double(double) example above (taken from FindBugs rules1), but they cannot answer to system-specific needs, which are more likely to be noticed by developers (Hora et al., 2012; Renggli et al., 2010).
 In Section 2, we will give examples of conventions that are specific to a given system, for example, the Apache Ant convention stating a new way to close files.
 Such system-specific rules are neither linked to compilation/execution errors nor hinder correct execution of the system.
-This raises the problem of how these rules can be defined which may be a non trivial task.
+This raises the problem of how these rules can be defined which may be a non-trivial task.
 Some solutions were proposed to automatically extract system-specific rules from a system's code history, but they present limitations that make them ill-fitted to tackle this problem.
-For example, some of these existing solutions will rely on the hypothesis that a method has been removed and its call should be substituted by new method calls [21, 33], but this does not apply to the scenario we are considering here where the old convention does not prevent correct compilation and execution.
-Other solutions will rely specifically on bug fix changes to automatically correct future occurrences of these bugs or prevent their apparition [16].
-Again, this does not fit our scenario where the old convention does not hinder correct execution of the system but is judged less efficient.
+For example, some of these existing solutions will rely on the